milonmaze/privacy-terms-observatory-beta/protonmail.com/privacy-policy.md

 2.5 IP logging: By default, we do not keep permanent IP logs in relation with your Account.
 However, IP logs may be kept temporarily to combat abuse and fraud, and your IP address may be retained permanently if you are engaged in activities that breach our Terms of Service (e.g. spamming, DDoS attacks against our infrastructure, brute force attacks).
 The legal basis of this processing is our legitimate interest to protect our service against non-compliant or fraudulent activities.
 If you enable authentication logging for your Account or voluntarily participate in Proton's advanced security program, the record of your login IP addresses is kept for as long as the feature is enabled.
 This feature is off by default, and all the records are deleted upon deactivation of the feature.
 The legal basis of this processing is consent, and you are free to opt in or opt out of that processing at any time in the security panel of your Account.
 The authentication logs feature records login attempts to your Account and does not track product-specific activity, such as VPN activity.

 2.6 Communicating with Proton: Your communications with us, such as support requests, bug reports, or feature requests may be saved by our staff.
 We may also rely on third parties, such as Zendesk or Calendly (see below).
 If you use Proton's live chat support, you consent to having the data contained within your live chat interaction processed by Zendesk Inc, the provider of Proton's live chat support platform.
 The legal basis for processing is our legitimate interest to troubleshoot more efficiently and improve the quality of our Services.
 The information you provide when you contact our support team is processed for analytics purposes (such as to obtain aggregate statistics), but we do not do any targeted advertising or any profiling.

-2.7 Communicating with Proton's Sales team: if you are a Business customer or a business prospect and are contacting our Sales team via the dedicated forms, the data you provide is used solely for the purpose of processing your request and contacting you to assess whether our products will suit your needs.
-The legal basis for this processing activity is your consent.
+2.7 Communicating with Proton's Sales team: if you are a Business customer or a business prospect and are contacting our Sales team via the dedicated forms to inform us of your interest in our products or other resources, the data you provide is used solely for the purpose of processing your request and contacting you for that specific purpose.
+The legal basis for this processing activity is your consent, which can be withdrawn at any times.
+To process this data, Proton may rely on its processor Hubspot, Inc.

 2.8 Communications from Proton: We mainly use your email address for account-related questions, communication, and recovery.
 By signing up to our Service, you agree to receive communications from us, which may include promotional emails.
 You can stop receiving emails from us by following the unsubscribe instructions included in every email we send.
 Alternatively, you can login
 (new window)